Dorayaki, Filled Japanese Pancakes どら焼き

 A dorayaki sandwiched with ice cream and covered in toppings!

-The dorayaki is perhaps one of the most well known and popular Japanese sweets.
+The dorayaki is perhaps one of the most well known and popular Japanese dessert.
 It is traditionally made of two small round pancakes, sandwiched together by a red bean paste, anko.
 It can also be filled with chestnut, matcha cream or sakura...

 Read: Japanese pancakes

 In the original recipe and like many traditional Japanese sweets, dorayaki are stuffed with sweet azuki paste (Japanese red beans).
 However, there is often a more extravagant version with whipped cream available, called a nama dorayaki.
 Nama means "fresh" in reference to the fresh cream used.